St. Vincent and the Grenadines: The Island Country

 Saint Vincent and the Grenadines: Island Hopping

 Cruise around dozens of picturesque uninhabited islands that are your private paradise.
-Visit the main islands like Union Island, Saint Vincent and Mustique, and experience the cultural charm of the Caribbean.
-There is wide range of destinations and activities, including spectacular shore excursions for hiking, exploring, shopping, dining and enjoying the culture and charm of the local people.
+Visit the main islands like Saint Vincent, Bequia and Union, and experience the cultural charm of the Caribbean.
+There is a wide range of destinations and activities, including both organized and empty beaches, hiking, shopping, dining, entertainment and simply enjoying the culture and charm of the local people.

 Saint Vincent and the Grenadines Geography